-This following is a reflection on life lessons learned at the feet of a great writer, Rudyard Kipling.
+The following is a reflection on life lessons learned at the feet of a great writer, Rudyard Kipling.
 Below is the quote; then the life lesson.
 While not a post intended to be read alone or all at once, this message is designed for pondering, thinking about how these words impact your current life, how they echo deep in your mind, and relate to others the personal meaning.
-Consider this a weeklong journey of thinking and pondering, a mental exercise and imaginative journey.
+Consider this a week-long journey of thinking and pondering, a mental exercise and an imaginative journey.

 1. Words are, of course, the most powerful drug used by mankind. – Kipling

 - I first came across this quote during a difficult period where my choices and reliance upon words and phrases was creating the problems experienced.
-Long had the lessons of my youth regarding proper English, pronunciation, annunciation, and word choice been giving me problems socially, but I could not understand why.
+Long had the lessons of my youth regarding proper English, pronunciation, annunciation, and word choice were giving me problems socially, but I could not understand why.
 The words we choose become addictive.
-The experience of using those words to achieve provides a positive feedback loop sustaining word choice, and very carefully the mind closes, the heart congeals, and we begin to attract those just like us.
+The experience of using those words to achieve communication provides a positive feedback loop sustaining word choice, and very carefully the mind closes, the heart congeals, and we begin to attract those just like us.
 Breaking the cycle requires choosing different words, expressions, and raising our consciousness to the power of expression.
 Make the choice to choose words more carefully and specifically, and then see where that choice takes you.

 2. We have forty million reasons for failure, but not a single excuse. – Kipling

 - I had a football coach in Altamont, UT who said something very similar.
 When I discovered this quote several years later, I remembered that coach.
 More importantly, the lessons of working, striving, achieving, and failure came to mind as well.
 Failure is to be expected, anticipated, and even appreciated.
 Not for the excuses, but for the lessons, failure can either be a teacher and builder or ultimate destroyer.
 The choice to build or destroy remains lodged in the one person who can choose; you.
 Choose wisely!